Crypto Dashboard UI Design

 Board for freelance & contract work

-Here is my another crypto dashboard UI design.
-Please let me know your feedback about my design:)
+Here is my another shot for crypto dashboard UI design.
+So please let me know your feedback :)

 Thanks